viniciusmss/Hate-Compare/README.md

 **3. Data Augmentation.** Augments the dataset according to Hemker's (2018) threshold augmentation procedure.
 Note that we use a slightly preprocessed version of the original dataset (available in the data folder) to facilitate augmentation.

+**4. ULMFit.** A step-by-step implementation of the ULMFiT (Howard & Ruder, 2018) NLP transfer learning model.
+I implement discriminative fine-tuning, gradual unfreezing, and bidirectional models according to the original paper and fastai's (2019) repository, from where much of the code here is based.

 ### References